mmartin4972/data-buddy/docs/design_notebook.md

     - Connected not scraping
     - Connected and scraping
 - The background will control which state the popup is in.
 The state that the popup is in will determine what messages it is able to send to the background
+- I had to make the API abstract away the fact that oatpp errors are returned as strings while data buddy errors are returned as json objects.
+The service_api_lib has alot of code for handling this unfortunately.
+Everything should be able to be parsed as text.
+I may want to just return text or I can be chill with returning the json.